 Option Arguments Description -config (cont.) -o filename Writes the current, editable policy settings (except those is the general category) to the specified file in JSON format.
 This argument can be used with the -filter none option to write all editable settings to file or with the -filter category option (except for the general category) to limit the scope of editable settings written to the file. -load filename Applies the edits to policy settings from the specified file to the existing policy settings.
 The contents of the file you are loading must be in JSON format.
 In a typical scenario, first run -filter category -o filename to write current editable settings to a file, edit the values as needed, and then apply the edits using the -load filename option. -model (no argument) Displays the model definition that is currently active, showing the partitions and rules. -load filename Uploads the model definition to the license server.
 The contents of the file you are loading must be written according to the grammar in Model Definition Grammar and Syntax-EBNF.
 Only one model definition can be active for each license server instance.
-You cannot upload a model definition with the name reservations or default, because these names are reserved. ∇ Important • You can use either reservations or partitions.
-Uploading a model definition deletes all currently configured reservations.
-For more information, see Partitions vs. Reservations. -delete Deletes the model definition that is currently applied to the license server.
+You cannot upload a model definition with the name reservations or default, because these names are reserved.
+Important • If you were previously using reservations, you must delete all reservation groups.
+Otherwise, uploading a model definition will fail. -delete Deletes the model definition that is currently applied to the license server.
 The default model definition is automatically applied to the license server. -partitions (no argument) Displays all partitions for the license server.
 The output lists information about every feature and every feature slice in each partition (feature slices are portions of feature counts allocated to a partition).